Stinrb/hr-attrition-analysis/README.md

 **Work-life Balance**

-- Poor work-life balance (31.25%) results in the highest attrition rate—nearly 1 in 3 employees with poor work-life balance leave.
+- "Bad" work-life balance (31.25%) results in the highest attrition rate — nearly 1 out of 3 employees with "Bad" work-life balance leave.

-- Even employees with the “best” work-life balance (17.65%) leave at a notable rate, meaning other factors might be at play.
+- Even employees with the "Best" work-life balance (17.65%) leave at a notable rate, meaning other factors might be at play.

-- Employees with a “better” work-life balance (14.22%) make up the majority (53.59%) of overall attrition cases, likely because this is the largest group.
+- Employees with a "Better" work-life balance (14.22%) make up the majority (53.59%) of overall attrition cases, likely because this is the largest group.

 **Distance From Home and Work-life Balance**

-- "Bad" balance with Long commutes = Highest Attrition
+- "Bad" work-life balance with long commutes = Highest Attrition

     - Employees with both a "Bad" work-life balance and a long commute (11-20 km) have the highest attrition rate (50%), highlighting the strain of long commutes and poor work-life balance.

     - Those living far (21+ km) with a "Bad" work-life balance also have high attrition (30.77%), reinforcing the need for flexible work arrangements.

-- "Better" and "Best" Balance regardless of commute
+- "Better" and "Best" work-life balance regardless of distance commute

-    - Employees with a "Better" or "Best" work-life balance have much lower attrition rates across all distance categories—showing the importance of work-life balance in retention.
+    - Employees with a "Better" or "Best" work-life balance have much lower attrition rates across all distance categories—showing the importance of work-life balance in employee retention.

 **Environment Satisfaction Level and Work-life Balance**

-- "Bad" Work-Life Balance and "Low" Environment Satisfaction = Highest Attrition
+- "Bad" work-life balance and "Low" environment satisfaction = highest attrition

-    - Employees with Low Environment Satisfaction and a "Bad" Work-Life Balance have the highest attrition (45%), meaning a negative work atmosphere and poor balance are strong drivers of turnover.
+    - Employees with "Low" environment satisfaction and a "Bad" work-life balance have the highest attrition (45%), meaning an unfavourable work atmosphere and poor work-life balance are strong drivers of turnover.

-- Ideal Environment vs. "Bad" Work-life Balance
+- Ideal environment vs. "Bad" work-life balance
-    - Even employees with "Very High" Environment Satisfaction but "Bad" Work-Life Balance still leave at a high rate (36%), suggesting that work-life balance alone can outweigh a positive work environment.
+    - Even employees with "Very High" environment satisfaction but a "Bad" work-life balance still leave at a high rate (36%), suggesting that work-life balance alone can outweigh a positive work environment.

 - Best of both world
-    - Employees with both High/Very High Environment Satisfaction and a "Better" or "Best" Work-Life Balance have the lowest attrition (below 13%), proving that these two factors together create a strong retention effect.
+    - Employees with both "High"/"Very High" environment satisfaction and a "Better" or "Best" work-life balance have the lowest attrition (below 13%), proving that these two factors together create a strong retention effect.

+**Key Summary for Section 2:**

+- Work-life balance plays a major role in attrition, especially when combined with factors like distance from home or poor environment satisfaction.

+- Even employees with very high environment satisfaction leave if their work-life balance is poor.

+- Distance from Home Plays a Role – Employees close to work and with better work-life balance tend to stay longer.
+The farther employees live, the more likely they are to leave.
+Employees need flexible work arrangements to help lessen the attrition.

+- Addressing Relationship Satisfaction – While not as strong of a factor, improving relationships at work could still lower attrition.

 ## SECTION 3: Career Growth and Development vs. Attrition

-**Attrition by Department and Job Role**
+**Department and Job Role**

 - Sales Representatives have the highest attrition rate (39.76%), indicating this is a high-turnover role.